Home > HOW TO GUIDES > “An Error Has Occurred in the Script on This Page” [Solved]

 “An Error Has Occurred in the Script on This Page” [Solved]

-Script errors are a common headache mostly for Internet Explorer users, which may result from various issues – from web page code to outdated browser technologies.
+Script errors are a common issue among Internet Explorer users, which may be triggered by various causes – from web page code to outdated browser technologies.

 The following article examines the root causes of these frustrating errors, their common manifestations, and effective strategies for resolving them.